apocalyptech/bl3data/README.md

 new data on top of the existing data.

-After all this, I'm aware of two objects which *are* wrong, and I'd forgotten to investigigate it while testing the whole process again, so for now just fix them by hand, if you think you might want to serialize these objects using my data library routines.
+After all this, I'm aware of two objects which *are* wrong, and I'd forgotten to investigate it while testing the whole process again, so for now just fix them by hand.
 Specifically, a couple of artifact parts end up with a `_2` suffix in their filename.
 No idea if that's due to the original filenames from the PAK file or not...